Olumiant (Baricitinib) Description

 Not recommended for use in combination with other JAK inhibitors, biologic DMARDs, or potent immunosuppressants such as azathioprine and cyclosporine.

 Most common adverse reactions include: upper respiratory tract infections (16.3%, 11.7%), nausea (2.7%, 1.6%), herpes simplex (0.8%, 0.7%) and herpes zoster (1.0%, 0.4%) for Olumiant 2 mg and placebo, respectively.

-Patients treated with Olumiant are at risk for developing serious infections that may lead to hospitalization or death.
-Most patients who developed these infections were taking concomitant immunosuppressants such as methotrexate or corticosteroids.
+Patients treated with Olumiant are at risk of developing serious infections that lead to hospitalization or death.
+Most patients who developed these infections took concomitant immunosuppressants such as methotrexate or corticosteroids.
 Thrombosis, including DVT and PE, has been observed at an increased incidence in Olumiant-treated patients compared to placebo.
 Also, arterial thrombosis events in the extremities have been reported in clinical studies with Olumiant.